Tommy Lonergan: Waterford

-On 6 January 2025, Lonergan returned to Ireland, signing for Waterford on a season long loan deal.
-He scored his first goal for the club in a 3–2 win away to Sligo Rovers at The Showgrounds in the opening league game of the season.
-After scoring 6 league goals in 22 appearances, Lonergan joined Waterford on a permanent basis on 18 July 2025 on a multi-year contract.
-The same day, he scored twice in a 5–1 win over St Mochta's in the FAI Cup.
+On 6 January 2025, Lonergan returned to Ireland, signing for Waterford on a season long loan deal from sister club Fleetwood Town.
+He opened his account for the club in a 3–2 win away to Sligo Rovers at The Showgrounds in the opening league game of the season.
+After impressing the club scoring six goals in 22 games Lonergan joined Waterford on a permanent basis on 18 July 2025 on a multi-year contract.
+The same day after singing permanently he scored twice in a 5–1 win over St Mochta's in the FAI Cup.
+Lonergan's impressive form in 2026 saw him leading the league's goalscoring charts with 10 goals in 20 games, form which on 1 July 2026 saw Derry City make a bid of €180,000 for him (a record bid between two League of Ireland clubs) which was turned down by Waterford.
+Two days later, he scored twice in a 4–2 win away to Derry City to help his side off the bottom of the table for the first time since the opening month of the season.
+For the first time in his career he was named League of Ireland Player of the Month, for July 2026.

 International career

 Lonergan has represented the Republic of Ireland at youth level, playing for both the under 16, under 18 and under 19 sides.
 On 20 August 2019, he made his debut for the Republic of Ireland U16 team in a 4–2 loss to Denmark U19.
 He scored his first goal for the side 2 days later in a 3–3 draw with England U16 at St George's Park.
 His Republic of Ireland U18 debut came on 14 November 2021 in a 1–0 defeat to Sweden U18 in Marbella, Spain.
 On 9 December 2021, he scored his first goal for the U18 side, in a 7–1 win over Malta U18.
 He scored on his Republic of Ireland U19 debut on 21 September 2022, in a 6–0 win over Gibraltar U19 in Wales.
 In November 2024, he received his first call up to the Republic of Ireland U21 squad for their two friendlies against Sweden U21 in Marbella, Spain.
 He made his debut in a 2–0 defeat to Sweden on 14 November 2024.